sensiml/open-gateway/README.md

 ## Installation (Windows, Mac)

-Currently the application uses bluepy for BLE connections on linux, which is not supported on windows or Mac.
-We have experimental support for BLE on windows/OSx using bleak.
+We are supporting for BLE on windows/OSx/Linux using bleak.
 If you are installing for windows, remove bluepy as a dependency in requirements.txt.
+We also have support for bluepy on linux.

 ## Usage